The American Athletic Conference so far is performing like a league born from a diverse group of programs with different resources and expectations.

 The AAC’s leading scorers Russ Smith and Sean Kilpatrick deserve mention, but Napier has been the clear do-it-all player for the Huskies.
 Drawing comparisons to Kemba Walker, Napier has been huge in the Huskies’ top wins with 26 points against Florida, 27 against Indiana, 20 against Boston College and 18 against Maryland.
 The only question is if he’ll need to keep up this torrid pace (15.3 points, seven rebounds and 5.9 assists per game) for UConn to remain an AAC contender.
-And then there was this shot.
+And then there was

 Top freshman: Austin Nichols, Memphis